|

 - Download the NVidia drivers from http://www.nvidia.com/object/unix.html

-- Install in console mode:
+- Console Mode - Install dirivers in console terminal:

 - Enter a console window: ctrl + alt + F1